Warm Ups…Why We Use Them

 5. Set the tone for the class

 The best way to start a class is to start easy and gradually increase the difficulty of the material.
-When starting a new unit, you would never start using the vocabulary in large chunks of information like a story.
-You would first introduce the terms, practice them several times, review them, and check for understanding.
-Then, you would start to put them in context using short, simple sentences.
+When starting a new unit, you would never start using the vocabulary in large chunks of information.
+You would first introduce the terms in small chunks of comprehensible input of learning, like a sentence.
+Then you would have students practice the new terms several times, review them, and even check for understanding.
+Then, you would start to put them in context using short, simple stories or paragraphs.

 Interpersonal communication conversations